-- Long key name. - The (internal) key name. - The GUID of the key. - The algorithm used for the key. - Information about whether the key is enabled. - Information about who created the key (Creator). - Information about whether the key should be inherited. - Information about for which group the key was created. - Information about whether the key is in use. - Information about the Comment field.
+- Long key name. - The algorithm used for the key. - Information about whether the key is enabled. - Information about who created the key (Creator). - Information about whether the key should be inherited. - Information about for which group the key was created. - Information about whether the key is in use. - Information about the Comment field.